-This is a 250 hectares park that is inside the Soberania Park.
-This park is only 20 minutes away from Panama City on the Gaillard road to Gamboa.
+This park is only 20 minutes away from Panama City.
 It was founded in 1923 when the former Canal Company established the Summit Experimental Farm for the research of the tropical flora of Panama.
-These days, Summit is a zoo and a botanical garden with more than 15,000 different exotic plants and animals that are considered to be endangered species.
-The latest projects include the in-captivity breeding of the Harpy Eagle (Harpia Harpyja), Panama’s national bird, and the Tapir.
+These days, Summit is a zoo and a botanical garden with more than 15,000 different exotic plants and animals considered to be endangered species.
+The latest projects include the in-captivity breeding of the Harpy Eagle (Harpia Harpyja), Panama’s national bird, and the tapir.

-Ancon Hill is a steep 654 foot (200 meter) hill with great views of Panama City.
+Ancon Hill is a steep 654 foot hill with great views of Panama City.
 The road up the hill is a popular hiking and jogging path and there are three great look-out points.
-It was under US jurisdiction as part of the Panama Canal Zone for much of the 20th century and therefore remained a wilderness unlike most of the surrounding urbanized parts of the city.
+It was under USA jurisdiction as part of the Panama Canal Zone for much of the 20th century and has remained a wilderness area, unlike most of the surrounding urbanized parts of the city.
 It is not uncommon to see sloths, armadillos, and deer on Ancon Hill, which now has protected status.

 Panama Viejo (Old Panama) contains the remaining ruins of the first Spanish city on the Pacific coast of the Americas.
-Founded by Pedro Arias de Avila on 15 August 1519, the city was the starting point of the expeditions that conquered the Inca Empire in Peru.
+Founded by Pedro Arias de Avila in 1519, the city was the launching point of expeditions that conquered the Inca Empire in Peru.
 Most of the gold and silver that Spain took from the Incas passed through here.
-In 1671 the pirate Henry Morgan sacked the city with 1,400 men marching from the Caribbean coast across the jungle and today only the bits and pieces that Morgan left can be admired.
+In 1671 the pirate Henry Morgan sacked the city with 1,400 men marching from the Caribbean coast across the jungle.

 $6.00 per person

-Mi Pueblito, meaning “my little village,” is a crossroads of the prevailing customs and traditions in Panamá.
-In one place, you can step inside a typical Afro-Caribbean, peasant, or indigenous house that showcases the main characteristics of these cultures.
-Also a great option for pictures and to buy some handcrafts.
+Mi Pueblito, meaning “my little village,” is a mock village with life-sized replicas of colonial, Afro-American and indigenous buildings, showcasing the diverse customs and traditions of Panamá–a great option for pictures and a good place to buy handcrafts.

-The Amador Causeway connects the three islands by the entrance to the Panama Canal to the mainland.
-From the causeway, there is a terrific view of Panama City, and the Bridge of the Americas.
-Many Panamanians like to spend their weekends jogging, riding a bicycle or rollerblading down the causeway, or having a meal or drinks in one of the many restaurants and bars on the islands.
+The Amador Causeway connects three islands to the mainland near the entrance to the Panama Canal.
+From the causeway, there is an amazing view of Panama City, and the Bridge of the Americas.
+Many Panamanians like to spend their weekends here jogging, riding a bicycle or rollerblading, and having a meal in one of the many restaurants on the islands.

 Kuna Yala Day Tour

 Kuna Yala is a collection of some 365 islands (one for each day of the year) where you can swim and snorkel.
-The islands of Kuna Yala have been formed by the accumulation of coral and are covered with palm trees and white sand beaches that are indescribable.
+The islands of Kuna Yala have been formed by an accumulation of coral and are covered with palm trees and indescribable white sand beaches.